cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section_prepare_data.md

 :::::::::::::::::::::::::::::::::::::: checklist

+- Present the appropriate number of significant figures for numerical measurements and uncertainties (cf 2c).
-- An explanation is given for all the columns (at least a clear label; at best, few words of explanation).
+- An explanation is given for all the columns (at least a clear label; at best, few words of explanation) (cd 3.1).
 - Units are given for all the columns (when relevant).
 - For tables with sources, give coordinates as accurate as possible:
 	- A bonus would be to have their uncertainty.